gambingo/machine-learning/Classification/classification-cheat-sheet.md

 * Performs well even when you break assumptions
 * Works well with limited data (Good place to start with small datasets)
 * Inherently multi-class
-* Handles non-homogenous data
+* Scales well with lots of features and observations.
+Computers are really good at counting

 ##### Cons
 * Limited Complexity
-* Does not scale well with large numbers of features or observations
+* Must match implementaion to datatypes

 ##### Terminology
 * Laplace Smoothing